-This Terms of Business agreement sets out the terms on which Ripe Insurance Services Ltd agrees to act.
-It also identifies your own responsibilities both to us and to insurers and it sets out our regulatory and statutory obligations.
-Please contact us immediately if there is anything in these Terms of Business that you disagree with or do not understand.
+This Terms of Business agreement sets out the terms on which Ripe Insurance Services Limited agrees to act.
+It also identifies Your own responsibilities both to Us and to insurers and it sets out Our regulatory and statutory obligations.
+Please contact Us immediately if there is anything in these Terms of Business that You disagree with or do not understand.

-“We”, “us” or “our” means Ripe Insurance Services Ltd. “You” and “your” means the individual person who is a policyholder or potential policyholder.
+“You” and “Your” means the individual person or business or organization who is a policyholder or potential policyholder.

 Your duty of disclosure

 Retail: You must take reasonable care not to make a misrepresentation to the insurer.
 This means that all the answers You give and statements You make as part of Your insurance application, including at renewal and when an amendment to Your policy is required, should be honest and accurate.
 If You deliberately or carelessly misinform the insurers, this could mean that part of or all of a claim may not be paid.